ktrz/nx-photos/README.md

-# IntroductionToNgrx
+# Nx Photos

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.2.
+This project is showcasing Nrwl Nx monorepo with an example of simple app for displaying and liking photos

 ## Development server